tomstafford/onboarding/README.md

 1. Funding.
 Unless I have advertised a specific project, I am not able to fund PhD students myself, so you need an alternative source of funding (self-funding, government scholarship or other).

 2. The idea.
 It isn't possible to discuss applications for PhD places without seeing a full online application (see below), however I am happy to informally discuss ideas for research projects at any stage.
 It will be helpful for both of us for you to prepare a short (1-2 page) description of the research you are interested in doing.
+PhD study differs from prior levels of study in that we expect students to develop and lead the research projects.

 If you have funding, and a good idea for a project, the next step is to apply to the University for a PhD place.
 Submit your documents online via the University of Sheffield site.
 Start here: [Applying essentials – PhD study](https://www.sheffield.ac.uk/postgraduate/phd/apply).
 Please make clear in your application why you are applying to work with me specifically.